xrdocs/ncs5500/_tutorials/latest-acl-enhancements-on-ncs5500-ios-xr-7-6-1.md

 ## Summary

-So with IOS-XR 7.6.1, we bring in few more enhancements w.r.t data-plane security.
-As a part of our continous improvement, we keep on enhancing our sofwtare and hardware capabilities.
-Hope this article was helpful.
-Stay tuned for new enhancements !!!
+So with IOS-XR 7.6.1, we bring in new enhancements w.r.t data-plane security, as a part of our continous improvement.
+Each release we keep on enhancing our sofwtare and hardware capabilities.
+These enhancements help strengthen our portfolio and helps in catering customer requirements.
+Stay tuned for new updates in future releases !!!

 ## Reference